ietf-tools/.github/CONTRIBUTING.md

 3. Run `pypi-publish` from the terminal and follow the instructions.

 Upon completion, the package will be signed and pushed to PyPI.

+## Blocked accounts

+Any accounts that engaged in vandalism or bot-like behaviour in ietf-tools projects will be blocked.
+If your account is blocked and you want to unblock it, contact [support@ietf.org](mailto:support@ietf.org).